GrizzHacks/Beginners-Portal/InfoPage/README.md

     [Read about CSS units.](https://www.w3schools.com/cssref/css_units.asp)
     > Width and height play into the [CSS Box Model](https://www.w3schools.com/css/css_boxmodel.asp).
 Read about the box model to understand padding, border, and margin.
     - [`text-align: x`](https://www.w3schools.com/cssref/pr_text_text-align.asp): Specifies the horizontal placement of text in an element.
     > Text (i.e. "Superheros Rule!") is NOT equivalent to an element.
-While CSS controls an element (i.e. h1 or h2), we use CSS attributes to control objects like text, images, etc...
+While CSS controls an element (i.e. h1 or h2), we use CSS properties to control objects like text, images, etc...
     - ['box-sizing: x'](https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing): Determines how the width and height are calculated.
     > Typically CSS does not consider padding, border, and margin values to be included in width and height measurements.
 By specifying box-sizing as `border-box`, we are able to including the padding and border measurements into the entire value of the width and height.
 - [`<link>`](https://www.w3schools.com/tags/tag_link.asp): A meta element.
 It tells the HTML page where to find the styling information for the webpage.
 > `href=x` points to the location on your computer where style.css is located.
 If you find you are unable to style your webpage, make sure this attribute is pointing to the correct location on your computer.
 You can move up a "level" from where index.html is located by typing the following: ../

-There a ton of attributes we can apply to `main` and `title`.
+There a ton of properties we can apply to `main` and `title`.
 [This website](https://www.w3schools.com/cssref/default.asp) gives you a complete list of all the CSS properties we can apply to our id selectors.

 We will continue to utilize the [CSS Box Model](https://www.w3schools.com/css/css_boxmodel.asp) and [Flexbox layout](https://internetingishard.com/html-and-css/flexbox/) to style our info page.
 If you haven't already, please acquaint yourself with these items.